Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 You can display or present a scene &mdash; that is, a collection of sprites &mdash; from inside an `SKView`, `SKRenderer`, or `WKInterfaceSKScene` object.

+#### SKAction
+`SKAction` is a powerful class used to bring nodes to life.

+Instances of `SKAction` are used to change the structure or content of a node in some way.
+They represent an animation that is executed by a node in the scene.

+Examples:
+- change a node’s position (or other property) over time
+- change the behavior of the scene itself, such as doing a fadeout.

+You can have several actions together in:
+- A sequence action
+- A group action
+- A repeating action

+When the scene processes its nodes, the actions associated with those nodes are all processed.

 #### Positioning
 The position of a sprite is controlled by its `position` property, which is a CGPoint (a simple struct that has two properties of its own: x and y).